tfwio/py-FFutil/readme.md

   --id3v2               Complete re-write of Metadata (DUMP) and Cover-art.
                         NOTE: This is for windows -id3v2 3 --id3                 Override id3 v2.[x] (the 'x') with 2.4 perhaps.
+  --aspect-16x9         Fix aspect-ratio as 16x9.
+Note: some players will
+                        ignore the metadata setting and show the video in its native pixel-aspect.
+  --aspect-9x4          Fix aspect-ratio as 9x4.
+Note: some players will
+                        ignore the metadata setting and show the video in its native pixel-aspect.
+  --aspect-4x3          Fix aspect-ratio as 4x3 (NSTC/PAL?).
+Note: some
+                        players will ignore the metadata setting and show the video in its native pixel-aspect.
   --audio, -a           Extract m4a audio from mp4 AV file with meta-data and
                         cover-image.
 ```